Does Pet Insurance Cover Emergency Visits?

 Don’t wait for an emergency to happen.
 Click below to start your free quote.
 It’s quick, easy, and dare we say even kind of fun.

-A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
+A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of the policies issued, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
-Coverage and discounts may not be available in all states.
+Coverage may not be available in all states.
+Please note that statements about coverages, policy management, claims processes, Giveback, and customer support apply to policies underwritten by Lemonade Insurance Company or Metromile Insurance Company, a Lemonade company, sold by Lemonade Insurance Agency, LLC.
+The statements do not apply to policies underwritten by other carriers.

 Please note: Lemonade articles and other editorial content are meant for educational purposes only, and should not be relied upon instead of professional legal, insurance or financial advice.
 The content of these educational articles does not alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 While we regularly review previously published content to ensure it is accurate and up-to-date, there may be instances in which legal conditions or policy details have changed since publication.
 Any hypothetical examples used in Lemonade editorial content are purely expositional.
 Hypothetical examples do not alter or bind Lemonade to any application of your insurance policy to the particular facts and circumstances of any actual claim.